This Garden Of Bizarre Trees In Northern California Needs To Be Seen To Be Believed

 Erlandson died shortly after and many of his trees were seemingly forgotten.
 By the late 70s, only around 40 of the 70 Circus Trees remained and they were scheduled to be destroyed.
 However, they ended up being relocated in 1985 to what is now known as Gilroy Gardens.

-Did you know the story behind the famous circus trees?
-Make visiting this weird garden a priority the next time you’re in the area.
-Want more weirdness?
-Check out our list of The 11 Strangest Places In Northern California for more.
+Did you know the story behind the famous Circus Trees?
+Make visiting Gilroy Gardens, one of the best gardens in California, a priority the next time you’re in the area.